Track Outlook email by moving it to a tracked Exchange folder

 You can only track folders or subfolders inside your Exchange Inbox.
 Only the folder you select will be tracked.
 For example, if you select a folder that includes subfolders, the subfolders aren’t tracked unless you specifically select them in this dialog box.
 The maximum number of folders you can track is 25.

-If you want to link the folder to a specific record—for example, an account or opportunity—under Regarding Record in Dynamics 365 for Customer Engagement, click the Lookup button , and then search for the record.
+If you want to link the folder to a specific record—for example, an account or opportunity—under Regarding Record in Dynamics 365 apps, click the Lookup button , and then search for the record.

 Repeat steps 3 and 4 for any additional folders you want to track and (optionally) link to regarding records.